 REOPENING OF OFFICE AMID COVID-19 CRISIS

 Governor DeSantis has decided that all medical dental offices can open again on May 4.
 But there is a new normal.
 Protocols for seeing patients in the dental office will be much different.
 The COVID- 19 virus has been shown to be passed through aerosols from a person who is contaminated with the coronavirus.
 These aerosols come from a person coughing or sneezing or even talking.
 These tiny droplets of liquid rest in the air for over three hours in a room.
 Or they can land on inanimate objects like the packaging in the grocery store or on the door handles are on the toilet handles or on light switches or hundreds of objects that the public touches in their daily routine.
 These droplets can remain active and live from between three minutes to several hours depending on the conditions of the environment and the place where the aerosols are distributed.
 Close contacts in certain businesses are more susceptible in the transmission of viruses.
 Viruses cannot live on their own.
 They must be transmitted to a human carrier mostly through the eyes, nose or mouth.
 That is why all medical instructions from any source will teach do not touch your face without first washing your hands.
 The virus then finds its way to the lungs where the respiratory effects are felt in the now infected patient.
-In the dental office where aerosols have been generated already because of the drills and ultrasonic cleaning equipment, the risk of transmitting the coven – 19 viruses are certainly much higher.
+In the dental office where aerosols have been generated already because of the drills and ultrasonic cleaning equipment, the risk of transmitting the coven – 19 virus is certainly much higher.
 What has the dental profession done to reduce the effects of the aerosols in the dental environment.
 Since many patients are asymptomatic, we must treat everyone like they have the virus.
 Just like we treated everyone that has AIDS or hepatitis or polio or TB in the same manner.
 They are asymptomatic and may not know that they have any illness.